karim0sec/Bulk-Tiktoks-Downloader/README.md

 + node tiktok // this script not working for now use one user videos insted

-for keyword videos download or in command line in terminal write
+ in command line in terminal write

 + node allvideosuser https://www.tiktok.com/@davidbeckham